GovAlta/adsp-monorepo/docs/tutorials/pdf/building-a-template.md

 #### Repeating Table Headers

-Another interesting requirement was the placement of a title on each page that had a history block on it, namely Summary of your involvement up to today.
+Another interesting requirement was the placement of a title on each page that had a history block on it, namely **Summary of your involvement up to today**.
 We couldn't put it in the header, because not every page has a history block.
 So how can we tell Puppeteer to do this?
 Well, it turns out that it has a very nice feature; when a table spans more than one page the headers are repeated at the top of each one.
 By wrapping the history blocks in a table, with the above sentence as a table header, the requirement is met!

 {% raw %}